 Recipe is as follows.
 Read the rest of this entry »

-I still remember my experience during these 10 joyful days while I was in China.
-It was in the midst of winter and the air was always cold.
+I remember the 10 joyful days during Luna new year while I was growing up.
+It was always in the midst of winter and the air was cold.
 There were sparkles in our eyes with the excitement of fire crackers, flower stalls, new clothes, a few good meals and the red envelopes with some money in it.

 The ‘gok-zai'(角仔) or the ‘YouJiao'(油角), translated as the fried little triangle pastry, diligently homemade and exchanged between families while paying the rare once-a-year visits, were delightful.
 Families often re-gifted the ‘gok-zai’ they received.
 We often ended up with a bag of ‘gok-zai’ with different shapes, sizes and colors.
 My grandmother stored them in a brown urn under the stairs and we were allowed to have a few each day.
 During the early 1970s while food supplies were scarce, these little treats were very much appreciated by the little ones.

 Here is my quick and easy ‘gok-zai’.
 Traditionally they were deep fried but I baked them for a healthier version.
 Happy new year everyone, 新年快樂.
 Hope the newSw year will bring you and your family health, peace and happiness.

 Recipe is as follows: IngredientsRead the rest of this entry »

 I have worked in the finance sector for a very long time.
 In the good old days we enjoyed many extravagant lunches and dinners, Rockpool, Tetsuya, you name it.
 Nowadays things are quite different, but occasionally we still attend client lunches & dinners.
 Last week we visited Kitchen by Mike at Bent Street.
 I was impressed with the rice pudding – heavenly creamy with a subtle vanilla and cinnamon flavor.